Revisiting Process versus Product Metrics: a Large Scale Analysis: Methods

 \subsection{Learners}

 In this section, we briefly explain the four classification methods we have used for this study.
 We selected the following based on a prominent paper by Ghotra et al.'s~\cite{ghotra2015revisiting}.
 Also, all these learners are widely used in the software engineering community.
 For all the following models, we use the implementation from Scikit-Learn\footnote{https://scikit-learn.org/stable/index.html}.
-Initially, we thought we'd need to apply hyperparameter optimization~\cite{Tantithamthavorn18} to tune these learners.
-However, as shown below, the performance of the default parameters was so promising that we left such optimization for future work.
+We applied Differential Evolution (DE) as a hyperparameter optimization~\cite{Tantithamthavorn18} to tune the models discussed here.
+However, as shown below, the performance of the Random Forest model with default parameters was so promising that we applied hyperparameter optimization on 3 of the models except for Random Forest.